 - Can you recommend some professional associations for this career field?

-- What do you read to stay up-to-date in the field?
+- What do you read to stay up-to-date?

-- What further education do you participate in?
+- What further education do you like and recommend?

 - What are the advancement opportunities in this field?